structured-query-language/structured-query-language.github.io/A-B-analysis-on-streaming-data-using-MATCH_RECOGNIZE.md

 # A/B Analysis on Streaming Data
 A/B testing is key to eliminating the guesswork out of website optimization.
-A/B Analysis on Streaming Data allows one to make data-backed decisions on which version of a webpage has a higher click through rate. `MATCH_RECOGNIZE` in SnowflakeDB can be used to perform A/B Analysis on Streaming web analytics data and optimize the Campaigns for higher click through rates.
+A/B Analysis on Streaming Data enables data-backed decision in real-time. `MATCH_RECOGNIZE` in SnowflakeDB can be used to perform A/B Analysis on Streaming web analytics data and optimize the Campaigns for higher click through rates.

 # A/B Analysis using MATCH_RECOGNIZE
 In the following example, we have defined the success `PATTERN` as